Paon de Roet: France and Hainaut

 In 1347, Roet was sent to the Siege of Calais, and was one of two knights deputed by Queen Philippa to conduct out of town the citizens whom she had saved (the so-called Burghers of Calais).

 He had returned to the lands of Hainaut, probably by 1349.
 He went to serve the queen's sister, Marguerite, who was the empress of Germany, and his three younger children—Walter, Philippa and Katherine—were left in the care of Queen Philippa.
 He died in Ghent, County of Flanders in 1380.

 Family

 Paon had three daughters, Katherine, Philippa and Isabel (also called Elizabeth) de Roet, and a son, Walter.
 Isabel was to become Canoness of the convent of Saint Waltrude Collegiate Church at Mons in Hainaut, c.
 1366.
 Philippa married the poet Geoffrey Chaucer in 1366.
 They met while still children when they were attached to the household of Elizabeth de Burgh, 4th Countess of Ulster.

 Katherine became governess to the daughters of John of Gaunt.
 After the death of John's wife Blanche of Lancaster in 1369, Katherine and John began a love affair which would bring forth four children born out of wedlock and would endure as a lifelong relationship.
 However, John made a dynastic marriage to Constance of Castille, a claimant to the throne of Castile, after which he called himself "King of Castille".
-When Constance died he married Katherine and legitimised their children.
+When Constance died he married Katherine and legitimized their children.